Crimes against birds – raptor persecution, nest destruction and more

 Raptor persecution

-Currently in the UK the maximum penalty for offences against wildlife is a £5,000 fine or a six-month prison sentence.
+Currently in the UK the maximum penalty for raptor persecution offences is an unlimited fine and/or a six-month custodial sentence.
 In 2014, the first person in the UK was given a custodial sentence in relation to crimes against birds of prey.

 The RSPB publishes an annual Birdcrime report which documents crimes against birds of prey in the UK.
 These incidents are collated by the RSPB’s Investigations Team who support the police and statutory agencies to help tackle the illegal persecution of birds of prey.